fuzzylabs/edge-vision-power-estimation/README.md

   > DagsHub repository: <https://dagshub.com/fuzzylabs/edge-vision-power-estimation> </br> </br>
   > MLFlow UI: <https://dagshub.com/fuzzylabs/edge-vision-power-estimation.mlflow/>

-  Learn more about how to get started to train power and runtime prediction models in the [Have a go yourself](#-have-a-go-yourself) section.
+  Learn more about how to get started to train power and runtime prediction models in the [Model Training](#-model-training) section.
 </details>

-### 🏎💨 Have A Go Yourself
+## 💪 Getting Started

 To get started, set up your python environment.
 We really like using `uv` for package and project management - so if you don't have it go ahead and follow their installation guide from [here](https://docs.astral.sh/uv/getting-started/installation/).